VEuPathDB/packer-ebrc/centos-7/README.md

     packer build  x86_64-virtualbox-puppet.json

 #### x86_64-virtualbox-puppet-vagrant.json

+_This build is optional, it is not needed by `x86_64-virtualbox-web.json`.
+Only build this if you want to place an updated box on Atlas._

 Converts `x86_64-virtualbox-puppet` OVF to a Vagrant box and publishes a **public** box as `ebrc/centos-7-64-puppet` on Atlas with the box